-The FLSA requires employers to provide reasonable break time for a nursing employee to express breast milk for their nursing child for one year after the child's birth each time the employee needs to express breast milk.
-Employers must provide a place, other than a bathroom, that is shielded from view and free from intrusion from coworkers and the public, which may be used by the employee to express breast milk.
+NURSING MOTHERS The FLSA requires employers to provide reasonable break time for a nursing mother employee who is subject to the FLSA's overtime requirements in order for the employee to express breast milk for her nursing child for one year after the child's birth each time such employee has a need to express breast milk.
+Employers are also required to provide a place, other than a bathroom, that is shielded from view and free from intrusion from coworkers and the public, which may be used by the employee to express breast milk.

-The Department has authority to recover back wages and an equal amount in liquidated damages in instances of minimum wage, overtime, and other violations.
+ENFORCEMENT The Department has authority to recover back wages and an equal amount in liquidated damages in instances of minimum wage, overtime, and other violations.
 The Department may litigate and/or recommend criminal prosecution.
 Employers may be assessed civil money penalties for each willful or repeated violation of the minimum wage or overtime pay provisions of the law.
 Civil money penalties may also be assessed for violations of the FLSA's child labor provisions.
 Heightened civil money penalties may be assessed for each child labor violation that results in the death or serious injury of any minor employee, and such assessments may be doubled when the violations are determined to be willful or repeated.
 The law also prohibits retaliating against or discharging workers who file a complaint or participate in any proceeding under the FLSA.